shubham8130/Foodiedelight/README.md

 ## Introduction

-This assessment demonstrates the creation of a basic Restaurant Management System using React for the frontend, and mockapi.io for the backend API.
+This assessment demonstrates the creation of a basic Restaurant Management System using React for the frontend, Used Dummy mock api for reference to show the other way but right now i have used in memory storage and updation .

 ## Features

 ### 1. Display Restaurants

 - **Route**: `http://localhost:3000`
-- **Description**: Displays a list of all available restaurants.
+- **Description**: Displays a list of all available restaurantspted.
-- **UI Filtration**: Allows users to filter restaurants based on the following criteria:
-  - **Name**: Search by the restaurant's name.
-  - **Description**: Search by the restaurant's description.
-  - **Delivery Mode**: Filter based on the delivery options available.
-  - **Payment Type**: Filter based on the types of payments accepted.

 ### 2. Add Restaurant

 - **Popup Form**: A popup form is provided to add a new restaurant.
 - **Validation**: The form includes required field validation to ensure that all necessary information is provided.
-- **Fields**: Includes fields for the restaurant's name, description, delivery mode, and payment type.
+- **Fields**: Includes fields for the restaurant's name, description,location

 ### 3. Edit Restaurant